Ankit0431/Design-and-Analysis-of-Algorithms/README.md

 #### Implementation

 The implementation of the Longest Common Subsequence (LCS) Solver can be found in the file `Longest Common Subsequence.py`.
 It takes two DNA sequences as input and returns the length of the LCS as well as the LCS itself.

+### 5. Knapsack Problem
+#### Overview

+The Knapsack Problem involves selecting items to maximize the total value in a knapsack while not exceeding its weight capacity.

+#### Implementation

+The implementation of the Knapsack Problem algorithm can be found in the file `Knapsack Algorithm.py`.
+It takes a list of items with their weights and values, as well as the capacity of the knapsack, and returns the maximum value achievable.